 Take advantage of free museum days

-You can visit many of New York City’s museums on free days too, which makes this a great option to save money.
-Keep in mind though, free museum days are often quite busy — especially on rainy days, so I recommend arriving early to avoid waiting in a long line.
-Also, some of the larger museums, such as the American History museum have multiple entrances, so if one entry seems busy, you can try another.
+You can visit many of New York City’s museums on free days, which makes this a great option to save money.
+The only down side is free museum days are always busy — especially on rainy days.
+This is why I recommend arriving before the museum opens to avoid waiting in a long line.